flancian/garden/agora pkg chapter.md

 Note that outlines plus [[linking]] seem sufficient to encode thoughts and structure of arbitrary complexity in a human readable way[^complexity].
 In the opinion of the author this seems sufficient to encode a [[hypergraph]] in a human friendly way, which might do away with the need for programmatically generated [[block references]][^blockrefs].
 See [[Technical Specifications]] below for more.

-We also describe later how an Agora can integrate with the wider internet ecosystem and how a community could use it to run experiments on distributed thought.
+We also describe later how [[Agora Protocol]] can help an Agora integrate with the wider internet ecosystem and how a community could use it to run experiments on distributed thought.

 [^blockrefs]: Hypothesis: [[Block References]] are suboptimal as [[cognitive devices]] due to being [[competitive]], whereas user generated IDs and encoded structure can be [[complementary]].
 [^complexity]: indentation is sufficient